 - Do not practice this asana if you are menstruating.

 - If you suffer from sciatica, either completely avoid the pose or sit on a cushion to raise the hips.

 - Ones with lower-back disorders, do the posture only while keeping the spine erect.
 Avoid rounding up the spine by bending forward.

 Pro Tip – Practice this asana before meditation.
-As a result, you will stay comfortably longer in the crossed legged position without being disturbed by your tired legs.
+As a result, you will stay comfortable longer in the crossed-legged position without being disturbed by your tired legs.
 Also, stretching the hips and inner thighs in Badhakonasana can begin to counteract the effects of spending too much time sitting at a desk or in a car.
 The Butterfly Pose is a “Swiss knife” of Yoga Asanas that can be done anytime and almost anywhere.